-During that time, I felt poorly about myself.
-It was not until I began attending Zumba fitness classes that I began exercising regularly–and regularly at that time was 2-3 times per week.
-I always tried to eat healthy–mainly because I had amazing parents who exposed me to vegetables at every meal, fruits for snacks, and whole grains.
-Despite that, I was still overweight, and that was because I was sedentary.
+During my teenage years, I felt poorly about myself.
+It was not until I began attending Zumba Fitness classes that I began moving my body regularly–and regularly at that time was 2-3 times per week.
+I was always trying the new “wellness diet”-convinced that was the only way I could love myself – if I lost weight.
+Despite all of that, I still lacked confidence.
 Once I started doing Zumba, I felt better about myself, and I was a lot happier.
 Zumba was my gateway to fitness, and when I turned 16, I started instructing my own dance fitness classes.

 By the time I moved to Collegedale, TN to begin my first year at Southern Adventist University, I was regularly exercising doing more than Zumba.
 I was attending spin classes, Pilates, and running.
 I tried to keep my fitness regimen up even though I was not instructing anymore.
 In my second year at SAU, I taught a cardio class and strength class to continue my love for showing people that exercise can be fun.
 I had a great following, and it inspired me as an instructor to come up with new material.

-Despite my dream, I have had a lot of discouragement, especially when I started my nutrition program.
+Despite my dream, I had a lot of discouragement, especially when I started my nutrition program.
 It was a constant battle between “oh no, I am going to fail this course, and if I do I am going to get kicked out of the program”.
-However, since my exercise physiology class, I am in a different state.
-I am in the state of “oh no, my anthropometrics numbers are not within normal limits.
+However, after my exercise physiology class, I was in a different state.
+I was in the state of “oh no, my anthropometrics numbers are not within normal limits.
 My body fat percentage is too high.
 I am fat.”

 How can this be?
-I have had such an amazing fitness and wellness journey and am comfortable with the size I am.
+I had such an amazing fitness and wellness journey and am comfortable with the size I am.
 How could I feel so crummy about myself?
 So what if I am 156 pounds and have a body fat percentage that is “high”?
-I exercise 6 days a week, I run at least 10 miles a week, and I eat a well-balanced healthful diet.
 Why can such stupid numbers affect me so much?
 Why do I get so down on myself when people are praising others because they are so fit?
 I should be happy for them, but it is so hard to be when you are sitting in the corner thinking about how much time and dedication you put into your workouts and lifestyle and no one notices.
-They notice my short, stocky legs.
-They notice my muffin tops.
-They notice my back fat.
+There I was, 2 years later…still getting discriminated for my body size.

-Despite these past few difficult weeks and the repressions of my body image disorder, I am trying so hard to find a silver lining.
+Despite these repressions of my body dysmorphia struggles, I tried so hard to find a silver lining.
 Then I realized something–the only true way for me to get a silver lining is through spirituality.
-Remember when I said the three ways to truly live a better life were nutrition, exercise, and spirituality?
+Remember when I said the three ways to truly live a better life were gentle nutrition, joyful movement, and active spirituality?
 I was missing a key dimension in the plan.
 Yes, I am an active Christian, but I was not looking to God for my body image issue.
 I was looking at other people and comparing myself.
 I was putting myself down and hurting me–that is it.
 I was hurting me not anybody else.

 “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”

 So there you have it.
 I have been judged for the way I look.
 But you know what?
 It really does not matter what others think.
 I am doing what I can to keep my body healthy and most of all…happy.
+You can be healthy at any size, hunnies!
 It does not matter what size you are, the color of your hair, or how fast you can run a mile–it is about how you see yourself.
 Stop comparing yourself to others; just focus on making YOURself the best YOU that you can be.